Behind the statistics – Making the difference

 After the first couple of weeks, when everyone was getting their head around the resources and session plans, we really started to see big changes.
 The children had grown significantly in confidence, and had gotten used to enjoying the routine.
 By week ten you could clearly see a marked improvement in their storytelling and literacy.

 With intense targeted input via the Talk Boost programme, week by week, he started talking more and his abilities went up astonishingly.
 It was noticed even round the school, outside of lessons, he started becoming more confident.
 He had his first conversations with peers and even started talking with the janitor and the head-teacher!
-As he became more comfortable in lessons, his vocabulary improved and by the end of the 10 weeks he was chatting away, you couldn’t get him to stop.
+As he became more comfortable in lessons, his vocabulary and storytelling improved and by the end of the 10 weeks he was chatting away, you couldn’t get him to stop.
 Within such a short space of time, he went from saying nothing at all to being a complete chatterbox.
 His results showed this, going from attaining ‘amber scores’ to showing all ‘green’ in assessments.

 He wasn’t the only one.
 The programme had proved really effective; we felt the children had made really big gains in their spoken language.
 Teachers were reporting that it was transferring into their literacy and written language as well.